ConsenSys-Academy/simple-bank-vyper/README.md

 ```
 Otherwise, [consult the docs](https://vyper.readthedocs.io/en/latest/installing-vyper.html).

+## Compile the contract

+Create the truffle artifacts by running `truffle compile`.
+I was having trouble with the Vyper contract recompiling when there was already an artifact in the ./build directory, but deleting the ./build directory and then compiling solved this.

 ## Run the tests

 Make sure a development blockchain (like ganache) is running on port 8545 and run the tests with `truffle test`.